Lusin333/Bitcoin-Grinder/README.md

-Here is a legit video tutorial on how to use the Bitcoin Grinder: https://youtu.be/gCVX0lhEPEw
+Lusin's legit video tutorial on how to use the Bitcoin Grinder: https://youtu.be/gCVX0lhEPEw

 ![alt text](https://raw.githubusercontent.com/Lusin333/Grinder-of-Bitcoin/master/Bitcoin%20Grinder%20Icon%20-%20Lusin.png)